Pune Then:

 Mandir for Maruti:

 It was around 150 years ago some people found a growing stone or you can say a stone was popping up from the ground at this place.
 Inquest people started examining the place.
-When they excavated the place, huge quantity of ‘sendur’, rudrasha malas, and tulsi malas along with the idol of Sri Maruti was found.
+When they excavated the place, a huge quantity of ‘sendur’, rudrasha malas, and tulsi malas along with the idol of Sri Maruti was found.

-With all reverence to the cavalry who were worshiping Sri Maruti at this place, Sri Maruti was reinstalled [punar udharan] at the very same place.
-From then on this Maruti who reemerged to bless His devotees had been drawing large number of devotees.
+With all reverence to the cavalry who were worshiping Sri Maruti at this place, Sri Maruti was reinstalled [punar pratishtha] at the very same place.
+From then on this Maruti who reemerged to bless His devotees had been drawing a large number of devotees.
 Lord is popularly known as Lakheri Maruti.

 Lakheri Maruti mandir:

 The deity which one sees in the front is the one which had reemerged and the one which is seen in the mandapa is a later installation.
 Pujas are conducted for the deities.
-Both the deities are known by the same name “Sri Lakheri Maruti”.
+Both the deities are known by the same name ‘Sri Lakheri Maruti’.

 Lakheri Maruti I: